Keith-S-Thompson/fizzbuzz-polyglot/README.md

 than in the current directory.
 It also requires an Internet connection.

 The `verify` script executes each program and confirms that its output is correct.
-Currently two program is failing on Ubuntu 20.04 LTS.
+Currently two programs are failing on Ubuntu 22.04.1 LTS.

 The failures are:
+- Crystal `fizzbuzz.cr`
 - Modula-2 `fizzbuzz.mod`
-- NodeJS `fizzbuzz.nodejs`

 `fizzbuzz.b` is not tested with an actual B compiler; see that file for details.